 It’s important to note that not every criminal defense attorney is familiar with the juvenile justice system.
 Furthermore, many of those who regularly defend juvenile clients lack the requisite knowledge to defend clients in waiver of juvenile court jurisdiction proceedings.
 This is a particularly nuanced area of the law, and the ramifications of having a child moved from the Florida juvenile courts to adult court can be extensive.

 Parents and juveniles who are facing an involuntary discretion or involuntary mandatory waiver, should make certain that their attorney has experience in fighting these types of jurisdiction reassignments.
-Jacksonville, Florida juvenile defense attorney Maria Rogers, P.A. has the experience and knowledge with these types of actions that's necessary to beat the state attorney's motion to have a case reassigned.
+Jacksonville, Florida juvenile defense attorney FLA Legal Professionals, LLC has the experience and knowledge with these types of actions that’s necessary to beat the state attorney’s motion to have a case reassigned.